 - INFORMATION SESSION AND ESSAY WRITING 1 Thursday, January 19, 2023 at 9 am The link to register will be open the week before each session.
 Session 1 registration is currently closed. - INFORMATION SESSION AND ESSAY WRITING 2 Thursday, February 2, 2023 at 12:30 pm The link to register will be open the week before each session.
 Session 2 registration is currently closed. - INFORMATION SESSION AND ESSAY WRITING 3 Tuesday, February 14, 2023 at 3 pm The link to register will be open the week before each session.
 Session 3 Registration is currently closed.

-The Scholarships page has links to access both the video tutorial and the scholarship portal.
+The Scholarships page has links to access tutorials and the scholarship portal.

-Click on the "Apply for Foundation Scholarships" link to access the scholarship portal.
+Click on the links to access:

+"Apply for Foundation Scholarships".